Shippable/admiral/releaseNotes/master.md

 ## Features

-- **Added Subscripton State panel for subscription dashboard**: The parallel job count and private job limit status for subscripton can be seen in Subscripton State panel in subscription dashboard.
+- **Added Subscripton State panel on subscription dashboard**: The parallel job count and private job limit for a subscripton is now visible under the breadcrumb on the subscription dashboard.

 ## Fixes